random1911/react-hooks-mst-example/README.md

 The base part of the task was to create a SPA what can show the list of persons gets from company API.
 By click on the list item, modal windows with detailed data must be shown.
 Items were must have the possibility to be reordered via drag and drop.

 Also was provided CSV with data you can export to API and some design mocks.

+Original data can be restored via press restore defaults button

 ### General implementation details